Image Credit: artsveta/Shutterstock.com

-The lack of noise in a large aquatic environment will also be a survival technique for small fish to help prevent them being tracked by larger prey.
-Monitoring pollution levels isn’t the only reason why the development of robotic fish technology is important, but also to observe feeding habits and behavioural patterns to help understand the basic science to such life and to use this information in efforts to conserve the environment.
+The lack of noise in a large aquatic environment will also be a survival technique for small fish to help prevent them from being tracked by larger prey.
+Monitoring pollution levels isn’t the only reason why the development of robotic fish technology is important, as they also allow one to observe feeding habits and behavioral patterns to help understand a given species and to use this information in efforts to conserve the environment.

-Basic Bio-mechanics of a Robotic Fish
+Basic Biomechanics of a Robotic Fish

-There are three motors to help manoeuvre the robotic fish: motor 1 is attached to a Cardan shaft (a propeller shaft that transmits torque and rotation), and motors 2 and 3 are also attached to a separate Cardan shaft at the opposite end of the structure.
+There are three motors to help maneuver the robotic fish: motor 1 is attached to a Cardan shaft (a propeller shaft that transmits torque and rotation), and motors 2 and 3 are also attached to a separate Cardan shaft at the opposite end of the structure.
 Motors 1 and 3 are responsible for moving back and forth to create a left and right movement in the pectoral fin.
-The pectoral fins begin to roll in order to change the positioning of the robot fish in water.
+The pectoral fins begin to roll to change the positioning of the robot fish in the water.

-The application of one robotic fish in a dynamic underwater environment is not going to be able to capture movement range of aquatic life and monitor their behaviour, or even provide sufficient data on oceanic pollution.
+The application of just one robotic fish in a dynamic underwater environment is not going to be able to capture the range of movement of aquatic life and monitor behavior, or even provide sufficient data on oceanic pollution.
 It is therefore important to use a multi-robotic fish system that can provide large amounts of data at any one time.
-Shao J et al have created a hardware platform that can support the application of a multi-robotic fish system in monitoring aquatic life.
-This team have divided the hardware platform into four systems: robotic fish, image capturing, decision making and control, and wireless communication.
+Shao et al have created a hardware platform that can support the application of a multi-robotic fish system in monitoring aquatic life.
+This team has divided the hardware platform into four systems: robotic fish, image capturing, decision making and control, and wireless communication.

-The interesting functional aspect to these fish is their ability to test water for pollutants in-situ.
+The interesting functional aspect of these fish is their ability to test water for pollutants in-situ.
 Each fish is built with chemical sensors that are designed to trace the source of the pollution and are able to do this effectively using ultrasonics.
 The robotic fish can move underwater for eight hours without any assistance from humans.
-Professor Huosheng Hu and his team at the School of Computer Science and Electronic Engineering, University of Essex are working on building up to five robotic fish that are set to be tested in the port area of Gijon in Northern Spain.
-The video below describes the radical idea of robotic fish and the benefit of using this technology in monitoring pollution levels in water.
+Professor Huosheng Hu and his team at the School of Computer Science and Electronic Engineering at the University of Essex are working on building up to five robotic fish that are set to be tested in the port area of Gijon in Northern Spain.
+The video below describes the radical idea of robotic fish and the benefit of using this technology in monitoring pollution levels in the water.